 What to Expect

-Built high above the River Thames, Windsor Castle has been home to the Royal Family for 900 years and is still an official residence of the Queen.
-You will visit the magnificent State Apartments*, still used for state occasions and royal receptions.
-Take some time to explore the castle grounds and the 14th century St. George's Chapel, one of the most beautiful examples of medieval church architecture in England and a burial place of kings and queens, including Henry VIII and his third wife Jane Seymour.
+Depart London and travel west to Windsor Castle to explore one of the official residences of HM Queen Elizabeth II.
+Built high above the River Thames, Windsor Castle has been home to the Royal Family for 900 years.
+Upon arrival, go to the magnificent State Apartments still used for state occasions and royal receptions.
+Take some time to explore the castle grounds and the 14th century St. George's Chapel, where you can admire one of the most beautiful examples of medieval church architecture in England.
+Discover the burial place of kings and queens, including Henry VIII and his third wife Jane Seymour.

-Clouded in mystery, the ancient stone circle of Stonehenge is an amazing feat of engineering and the most important prehistoric site in England, but beyond its archaeological significance and possible astronomical role, Stonehenge is also a place of spiritual importance.
-Early legends link it with Merlin and King Arthur, but over the last hundred years the midsummer sunrise has attracted pagan groups and followers of the Ancient Order of Druids.
+Next, go to the standing stones of Stonehenge, still clouded in mystery as an amazing feat of human engineering.
+Explore the most important prehistoric site in England.
+Beyond its archaeological significance and possible astronomical role, Stonehenge is also a place of spiritual importance.
+Early legends link it with Merlin and King Arthur, but over the last 100 years the midsummer sunrise has attracted pagan groups and followers of the Ancient Order of Druids.

-- Entry to Windsor Castle with audio guide available in nine languages
+- Entry to Windsor Castle with audio guide available in 9 languages

 - Entry to Stonehenge with interactive audio guide